DynaMark: A Reinforcement Learning Framework for Dynamic Watermarking in Industrial Machine Tool Controllers: DynaMark Methodology

-\textbf{Action Space:} Using watermarking requires careful design of the covariance of the watermarking distribution $\N(0,U_t)$ since the controller performance degrades due to the need for high accuracy in cyberattack detection.
-Specifically, if $U_t$ produces $\phi_t$ with high intensity, the control performance deteriorates, although this results in a marked improvement in the accuracy of detection.
-Conversely, if $U_t$ yields $\phi_t$ with low intensity, there is a reduction in detection accuracy, but the controller's performance remains intact.
-We define the MDP action space $\mathcal{A}$ as the set of $n\times n$ PSD matrices.
-Observing $s_t\in\mathcal{S}$, the action at time $t$, denoted by $a_t\in \mathcal{A}$, is the covariance matrix of the watermark distribution ($U_t$).
+\textbf{Action Space:} Using DWM requires careful design of the covariance of the watermarking distribution $\N(0,U_t)$ since the controller performance degrades due to the need for high accuracy in cyberattack detection.
+Specifically, if $U_t$ produces $\phi_t$ with high intensity, the control performance deteriorates, although this results in a marked improvement in the detection accuracy.
+Conversely, if $U_t$ yields $\phi_t$ with low intensity, detection accuracy decreases, but the controller's performance remains intact.
+Another advantage of the RL-based DWM is that, unlike static approaches, the RL agent adaptively modulates \(U_t\) over time, creating a non-stationary profile that significantly increases the complexity of the adversarial learning problem.
+We define the MDP action space $\mathcal{A}$ as the set of bounded $c\times c$ symmetric PSD matrices, specifically,

+Here, $U_{\max}$ is a design parameter reflecting the physical saturation limits of the MTC actuators and a stability budget.
+In \S~\ref{sec:stability}, we show that, under a locally contractive nominal closed loop, bounding $\E\left[\|\phi\|^2\right]$ via the defined action set in~\eqref{eq:action_space} yields a uniform mean-square bound on the tracking error.
+Then, observing $s_t\in\mathcal{S}$, the action at time $t$, $a_t\in \mathcal{A}$, is the covariance matrix of the DWM distribution ($U_t$).